 SBC Braking System is an electronically controlled brake system that Mercedes-Benz has fitted to its passenger car models.
 The system monitors the car and driver’s actions through different sensors and sends appropriate braking power with just a small effort from the driver.

 SBC has various features, including distributing brake force to different wheels during cornering to ensure more excellent stability in the vehicle and maximum stopping power; the SBC system even dries the brake discs if a film of water forms on them.

-The “Reduced braking power, start engine” warning will only appear in those Mercedes-Benz vehicles with a Sensotronic Brake Control, or SBC.
-This unique brake system that Mercedes has developed makes them quite different from most other vehicles.
+The “Reduced braking power, start engine” warning will only appear in those Mercedes-Benz vehicles with a Sensotronic Brake Control or SBC.
+This unique brake system Mercedes has developed makes them quite different from most other vehicles.

 A traditional brake setup has a mechanical linkage that connects the pedal to the brake booster and other corresponding hardware.
 Unlike that, SBC has a module with an electric pump, a reservoir that holds pressurized brake fluid, and a series of control valves.